 Many couples find familiar things in the finer details when it comes to choosing between a traditional wedding and an elopement wedding.
 Those who may have opted for a “traditional” wedding can breathe a sigh of relief when they discover that an “elopements wedding” does not necessarily equate to a guest list of zero and a hasty theme.
-If you’re planning an elopement wedding, you can check out Run Away with Me for some brilliant ideas that you can do.

 Determine the Location